How to use LeanOnMe positioning cushions

 Healthcare workers are now fully aware of the importance of minimising pressure and shear by maintaining an appropriate resting position 24 hours a day, 7 days a week.
 This awareness further helps promote respiration and rest, both of which are vital for rehabilitation and overall well-being.

 At the same time, appropriate positioning can help reduce joint stiffness, pain, and pressure injuries.
-LeanOnMe offers a wide range of multipurpose positioning cushions, which can contribute to a better quality of life by:
+LeanOnMe offers a wide range of multipurpose positioning cushions, which can contribute to a better life quality through:

 • relieving pain perception